AP Studio Art: 3-D Design

 Any subject, content, style, media, and technique are acceptable.

-Section I: Quality (selected works) - 10 digital images consisting of 2 views each of 5 works; 33% of exam score
+Section I: Selected Works - 10 digital images consisting of 2 views each of 5 works; 33% of exam score

 - Choose works that best exhibit your synthesis of 3-D form, technique, and content

-- Works may come from the Concentration and/or Breadth sections, but they do not have to.
+- Works may come from the Sustained Investigation and/or Range of Approaches sections, but they do not have to.
 They may be a group of related works, unrelated works, or a combination of related and unrelated works.

-Section II: Concentration (sustained investigation) - 12 digital images; 33% of exam score
+Section II: Sustained Investigation - 12 digital images; 33% of exam score

 - Create a body of works that demonstrates sustained investigation of a specific visual idea

-- You may not submit images of the same work that you submit for Breadth
+- You may not submit images of the same work that you submit for Range of Approaches

-Section III: Breadth (range of approaches) -16 digital images consisting of 2 views each of 8 works; 33% of exam score
+Section III: Range of Approaches -16 digital images consisting of 2 views each of 8 works; 33% of exam score

 - Demonstrate understanding of 3-D design issues through a variety of works

-- You may not submit images of the same work that you submit for Concentration.
+- You may not submit images of the same work that you submit for Sustained Investigation.

 Any work that makes use of (appropriates) photographs, published images and/or other artists’ work must show substantial and significant development beyond duplication.
 This is demonstrated through manipulation of the formal qualities, design, and/or concept of the source.
 Your personal, unique artistic vision should be clearly evident.